Why you shouldn’t overload a skip

 Don’t underestimate how much waste you have to remove, be realistic about the skip size you need.
 Even though you may want to save money, if you choose one that is too small and overfill it, you will have to pay more.
 To find out what size skip you need, simply check a skip size guide.

 Filling your skip in an organised and thorough manner will mean you utilise its full capacity.
-Load the small, flat items first, such as cabinet doors and plywood, and place the large items such as furniture carefully on top of this.
+Load the small, flat items first, such as cabinet doors and plywood first.
+Then place the large items such as furniture carefully on top of this.
 Then break up any bits and pieces that can be dismantled and spread them across the top to fill spare spaces.

-If you are looking to hire a skip, or need to find out more about skip hire regulations, then the experts at Beta Skips can help.
+If you are looking for skips in Rotherham, or need to find out more about skip hire regulations, then the experts at Beta Skips can help.
 We offer efficient and affordable skip hire services to customers across Rotherham, Mexborough, Barnsley and the surrounding areas.
 Contact our friendly staff today to find out more.